Consumer Representative Opportunities

 For more information about consumer representative training, please visit How to Become a Consumer Representative on our website.

-North Canberra Hospital is looking for a consumer representative to sit on the Medication Safety Committee.
+Canberra Health Services is looking for a consumer representative to join the Bariatric Surgery Advisory Committee (BSAC).

 As a consumer representative, you will bring your knowledge of relevant consumer issues to the discussions of the Committee.
 You will also need to read committee papers before meetings and seek perspectives from peers and networks to inform Committee discussions and decisions.

-Download the North Canberra Hospital – Medication Safety Committee Terms of Reference.
+Download the Bariatric Surgery Advisory Committee Terms of Reference.

 You can nominate for this opportunity using the online form, or by calling the HCCA office on 6230 7800.